 The first step in reversing the Covid Slide is to identify the learning loss for each individual student.
 Once a student’s learning loss has been established, we can begin to visualize the slope of their intervention curve.
 With our internal data, we know that it takes a student an average of 25 hours on Learning Upgrade to advance one grade level in reading or math.
 For students with a high degree of learning loss and/or students that were already behind pre-Covid, the slope to catch up by January of 2022 will be steep.
 Remote instructor-led classes and traditional classroom time will not be enough to accelerate this path to proficiency.
 New strategies will be needed to bring every student up to grade level.
 To assist education providers in this challenge, we have developed 5 helpful ways to start reversing the Covid slide.

 Want to Learn More?
-Join Our Webinar
+Watch Our Webinar

 Title: Reversing the COVID Slide A Panel Discussion